Oi (telecommunications): History

 In 2010, Portugal Telecom acquired 22.4% of Oi shares.

 In 2013, Oi announced its merger with Portugal Telecom, the largest telecommunication company in Portugal, in order to strengthen the Brazilian firm and simplify its ownership structure.
 The acquisition of Portugal Telecom was troubled; an issue with Portugal Telecom's financial cash flow was discovered in 2014, leaving Oi without additional capital.
 Main shareholder of the merged companies, Rioforte, ended up not paying the agreed amount of $1.2 billion dollars that should have been paid to Portugal Telecom in order to pay bonds.
 As a result, Oi had to default after the merger and reduce the participation of the company's former shareholders.
 Telemar Participações was incorporated by Oi, simplifying the corporate structure and terminating the shareholders' agreement.

 In February 2014, Oi announced it would raise $5.9 billion in a share offering as part of the firm's merger process with Portugal Telecom.

 In June 2015, Portugal Telecom was acquired by Altice Group.

 In March 2017, Oi had 63 million revenue generating units (UGRs), including 40 million for personal mobile service, 16.3 million for landline, 6.5 million for B2B (large corporations and microentrepreneurs).

 In March 2019, Oi reported a fourth-quarter net loss of 3.359 billion reais ($858 million), widening 66 percent from its year-earlier loss.
 Total revenue fell 7.9 percent.

 In December 2020, a consortium formed by Vivo, TIM e Claro purchased the mobile assets for R$16.5 billion.

 In October 2021, Oi delisted its ADRs from the New York Stock Exchange.

 On January 31, 2022, ANATEL (National Telecommunications Agency) approved the sale of the company.
 CADE (Administrative Council for Economic Defense) approved the purchase with reservations on January 9 of the same year.

 On February 8, 2023, Oi once again filed for Chapter 15 bankruptcy in the United States.
 In 2025, Oi was declared bankrupt and was ordered to liquidate all of its assets.
 The company had approximately €5.7 billion ($6.6 billion USD) in unpaid debt by the second quarter of 2025.

+On August 25, 2026, Oi was declared bankrupt for the second time, by the Justice of Rio de Janeiro.